 These styles come from around the world though mainly from the East.
 Styles such as: Boxingoriginally from Britain in its modern form or Karate from Japan, Kung Fu (there are 100’s of kung fu styles some of which combine all 3 elements) from China, Tae Kwon Do from Korea, Muay Thaifrom Thailand and Savate from France.
 In recent years kickboxing has emerged from both Europe and the US and has overtaken many of the more traditional styles.

 The martial arts of the world break down into 2 broad types: armed and unarmed.
 Armed martial arts comprise such styles as; archery, fencing both eastern and western, kobudo (Japanese study of ancient weapons) and obviously firearms.
-One or two including the Castle system teach defence against weapons used in stabbing, cutting and striking.
+One or two including the Leadership Academy system teach defence against weapons used in stabbing, cutting and striking.
 Many of the weapon based systems are impracticable for self defence though they are still popular and some are useful for keeping fit, though not many.

 Unarmed combat in the martial arts is by far the most popular and itself breaks down onto 3 broad divisions: striking styles which comprise kicking and punching, wrestling styles which comprise wrestling, grappling and throwing and finally styles which comprise both striking and wrestling.